SoniGautam222/Stop-Watch/README.md

 # Stop-Watch
-Stop watch which is totally made with the help of the HTML, CSS &amp; JavaScript.
+Stop watch which is totally made with the help of the HTML, CSS & VANILLA JAVASCRIPT.